jacinyan/MERN-eCommerce/README.md

 (NodeJS runtime is required)

-In terminal, cd into the root directory and type in 'yarn install' to install all dependencies.
+In terminal, cd into the root directory and type in `yarn install` to install all dependencies.

 ### Running